mdweaver/mdweaver.github.io/index.md

 <div style="margin-right: 325px;">
 <p>
-I am a post-doctoral fellow in the Department of Political Science at the University of British Columbia.
+I am an assistant professor in the Department of Political Science at the University of British Columbia.
 I am interested in the politics of violence.
 In particular, I study the legitimation of state and non-state violence as well as the causes and consequences of ethnic violence.
 </p>